JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

   this functionality in future releases.

   However, you can still store platform-specific resources in a platform `composeResources` directory and read them as a byte array.
-All resources will be included in the final app.
+All resources will be included in each final app.

 ## Setup